navjeethundal03/ChessAI/README.md

   - The game features a user-friendly graphical interface developed using the Pygame library.

 - **AI Opponent:**
   - Challenge a CPU player that makes strategic moves within specified depth limits.
 Increases the depth creates a more challenging AI.

 - **Standard Chess Rules:**
-    -Full support for advanced rules like en passant and castling.
+  - Full support for advanced rules like en passant and castling.

 - **Undo and Reset Options:**
-    -Allows you to undo moves or reset the board.
+  - Allows you to undo moves or reset the board.
 (Press Z for undo.
 Press R for reset.)

 - **Immersive Sounds and Images:**
   - Enhance your gaming experience with multiple piece move, capture, check, and checkmate sounds.